 BY LINDA BAKER | OB EDITOR

-When I heard about Urban Airship moving into the Vestas building yesterday, I couldn't help but note the irony.
-Urban Airship, of course, is the wunderkind startup leading the Portland mobile app boom, landing millions in venture capital and hiring 30 people in under three months.
+Urban Airship is moving into the Vestas building in the Pearl District.
+That's what you call ironic.
+Urban Airship, of course, is the wunderkind startup leading the Portland mobile app boom.
+The company has raised millions in venture capital and hired 30 people in the past three months.

-A new energy business, Vestas aimed to displace the fossil fuel industry.
-Now it’s being displaced (in a manner of speaking) by the "new" new economy, exemplified by a company whose core technology enables "push" notification inside smartphone apps to alert users to breaking news, special deals or promotions.
+A clean energy business, Vestas aimed to disrupt the fossil fuel market.
+Now Vestas is being disrupted (in a manner of speaking) by the "new" new economy, exemplified by a company whose core technology enables "push" notification inside smartphone apps, alerting users to breaking news, special deals or promotions.

 Market demand for renewable energy is being superseded by market demand for specialized consumer experiences.